The 6th Annual Myrtle Beach Craft Fair

 “After the first fair, the Rec Center gained the notice of people who had never known it was there,” she says.
 “People began booking the space to host their own private parties, weddings, and functions.
 Within two years, the rec center was open full time.
 I was so pleased that they benefited from the craft fair being there because they were so generous in supporting our cause, donating their space, printing all our flyers, and even donating free coffee.”

-The craft fair grew exponentially with each passing year, as more and more people turned up, eager to participate in the cause.
+The craft fair has grown exponentially with each passing year, as more and more people turned up, eager to participate in the cause.

 Mickey asks people to bake or bring food for attendees to enjoy as they peruse the fair.
 The snacks are available for a donation; the monies are given to the Food Bank as well.